 Veteran RSS 'pracharak' P Parameswaran passes away

 P Parameswaran, one of the senior-most 'pracharaks' of the Rashtriya Swayamsevak Sangh (RSS) and former leader of the erstwhile Bharatiya Jana Sangh, passed away in the early hours of Sunday, Sangh Parivar sources said.
-He was 91.
-The founder-director of the Bharatheeya Vichara Kendram took his last breath at 12.10 am while undergoing Ayurvedic treatment at Ottappalam in Kerala's Palakkad district, according to the sources.
+He was 93.
+The founder director of the Bharatheeya Vichara Kendram breathed his last at 12.10 am while undergoing Ayurvedic treatment at Ottappalam in Kerala's Palakkad district, according to the sources.

-Born in 1927 in Muhamma, Alappuzha district, he joined the RSS during his student days.
-His body will be brought to the RSS headquarters in Kochi on Sunday morning for people to pay their last respects.
+Born in Muhamma in Alappuzha district, he joined the RSS during his student days.
+His body will be brought to the RSS headquarters in Kochi on Sunday morning to enable people to pay their last respects.
 The cremation will be held in Muhamma in the evening, the sources said.

-During the days of Emergency, he courted arrest as part of the all India Satyagraha against it and was jailed for 16 months.
+During the days of Emergency, he had courted arrest as part of the all India Satyagraha against it and was jailed for 16 months.
 Bharatheeya Vichara Kendram was established by Parameswaran in 1982 "to promote nationalist thoughts among Keralites".
+PTI TGB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)